-Where a parent/carer expresses their intention to remove a child from school with a view to educating at home, we will respond in line with national Elective Home Education guidance and local Kent guidance.
-We will work together with parents/carers and other key professionals and organisations to ensure decisions are made in the best interest of the child.
+Where a parent/carer expresses their intention to remove a child from college with a view to educating at home, we will respond in line with national Elective Home Education guidance and local Kent guidance.
+We will work together with parents/carers and other key professionals and organisations to ensure decisions are made in the best interest of the learner, in line with compulsory education age and needs of the learner.